-In our opinion, the accompanying statements of net assets available for benefits and the related statement of changes in net assets available for benefits present fairly, in all material respects, the net assets available for benefits of Honeywell Savings and Ownership Plan (the "Plan") at December 31, 2014 and December 31, 2013, and the changes in net assets available for benefits for the year ended December 31, 2014 in conformity with accounting principles generally accepted in the United States of America.
-These financial statements are the responsibility of the Plan's management.
-Our responsibility is to express an opinion on these financial statements based on our audits.
-We conducted our audits of these statements in accordance with the standards of the Public Company Accounting Oversight Board (United States).
-Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
-An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, and evaluating the overall financial statement presentation.
-We believe that our audits provide a reasonable basis for our opinion.
+In our opinion, the accompanying statement of net assets available for benefits presents fairly, in all material respects, the financial position of Honeywell Savings and Ownership Plan (the "Plan") at December 31, 2014 in conformity with accounting principles generally accepted in the United States of America.
+The statement of net assets available for benefits is the responsibility of the Plan's management.
+Our responsibility is to express an opinion on the statement of net assets available for benefits based on our audit.
+We conducted our audit of this statement in accordance with the standards of the Public Company Accounting Oversight Board (United States).
+Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the statement of net assets available for benefits is free of material misstatement.
+An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the statement of net assets available for benefits, assessing the accounting principles used and significant estimates made by management, and evaluating the overall statement of net assets available for benefits presentation.
+We believe that our audit of the statement of net assets available for benefits provides a reasonable basis for our opinion.